AndrewHlavacek/EDA_Netflix/README.md

 My goal throughout this project is to answer the question: **"What questions about Netflix content strategy can I answer with this dataset?”**

+# My main takeaways from this casestudy / project were this:
+•
+•
+•
+•
+•

 Through this project, I demonstrate my ability to:
 - 🔴 **Clean and preprocess** real-world data from **Kaggle**
 - 🔵 **Visualize** data to uncover patterns and insights in **Tableau**